5 Accessibility Tips Every Company Should ImplementPublished on

 Build a company strategy that promotes accessibility and inclusion in-house.
-Then, publicly announce your commitment to accessibility, making accessibility a recognizable part of your business.
+Then, announce your commitment to accessibility, making it a recognizable part of your business.

 See the opportunity, not the task.

-Accessibility is an opportunity, not a chore.
+These accessibility tips are an opportunity, not a chore.
 Look for ways to transform documents and include customers with disabilities.
 What does this mean for your business?
-Accessibility sets you apart as a leader in your industry and an advocate for all customers.
+Accessibility sets you apart as a leader in your industry and advocates for all customers.